sbender9/signalk-empirbus-plugin/README.md

 ## To Do
 As Type, Display Name and Data Model are not readable from NMEA in case of EmpirBus, they need to be set manually.
-This could be done in a configuration file, similar to how it is done in the Homegridge Signal K Plugin.
+This could be done in a configuration file, similar to how it is done in the Homebridge Signal K Plugin.
 Maybe even via Signal K admin interface in "Signal K Server Plugin Configuration"?

       "displayNames": {
         "electrical.controls.empirBusNxt-instance0-device0": "Ceiling Lamp",